2014 Undergraduate Research Opportunity Program (UROP)

 1. Students must have successfully completed a term in a full-time undergraduate program directly prior to the award period.

-2. Students who have completed their undergraduate program are not eligible, unless they have been accepted into an undergraduate professional program (dentistry, pharmacy, nursing, etc).
+2. Students who have completed their undergraduate program are not eligible, unless they have been accepted into an undergraduate professional program (medical undergraduate degree program).

-3. Students who are currently enrolled in an undergraduate professional program (dentistry, pharmacy, nursing, etc) are eligible to apply.
+3. Students who are currently enrolled in an undergraduate professional program (medical undergraduate degree program) are eligible to apply.

 4. University of Toronto and non-University of Toronto students may apply.